mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-The class calls the fake API's auth route, which returns a static token.
-If this
+If the API request above succeeds, the token is saved in our context.
+This will
-request succeeds, the token is saved in the context.
-If not, the error is thrown.
+make it available to all future API requests.

 Now, let's retry some requests!
 Add this file to the `Api` folder: